jstoll1233/PCSC_data_approximation/README.md

 - ./data_approximation  (or  ./test_pcsc for execution of tests)

 For generation of the documentation (with doxygen):
-- move to folder "PCSC_data_approximation/doc/html"
+- move to folder "PCSC_data_approximation/doc/html" and use the following commands:
 - firefox index.html